 The exceptions to the rule of identical DNA are not just interesting curiosities; they are essential for the proper functioning of living organisms.

-• Genetic diversity: Meiosis and crossing over ensure that each individual is genetically unique, increasing the resilience of populations to disease and environmental change.
+- Genetic diversity: Meiosis and crossing over make sure each individual is genetically unique, increasing the resilience of populations to disease and environmental change.

 Delving Deeper: Scientific Explanations